 We study a range of strategies for the conversion of solar energy to fuels.
 Specifically, we first synthesize integrated solar refineries and then build models to study them – identify the major technical bottlenecks and economic drivers.
-In collaboration with experimental groups, we have studies a range of strategies, including (1) thermochemical splitting of hydrogen and/or carbon dioxide towards the production of Fischer-Tropsch fuels (Kim et al., 2011; Kim et al., 2012), (2) alternative systems for solar ammonia (Wang et al., 2018), and (3) solar methanol (Tountas et al., 2019).
+In collaboration with experimental groups, we have studied a range of strategies, including (1) thermochemical splitting of hydrogen and/or carbon dioxide towards the production of Fischer-Tropsch fuels (Kim et al., 2011; Kim et al., 2012), (2) alternative systems for solar ammonia (Wang et al., 2018), and (3) solar methanol (Tountas et al., 2019).
 We have also developed a general framework for the assessment of such systems (Herron et al, 2015).

 Kim J, Miller JA, Johnson T Stechel E, Maravelias CT.
 Fuel Production from CO2 Using Solar-Thermal Energy: System Level Analysis.
 Energy and Environmental Science, 5 (9), 8417 – 8429, 2012.